-A partial plan termination was deemed to have occurred with respect to participants terminated in connection with the sale of the Company's Harsco Industrial Patterson-Kelly business to SPX Corporation and other location closures.
+A partial plan termination was deemed to have occurred with respect to participants terminated in connection with the sale of the Company's Harsco Industrial IKG business to KPS Capital Partners, LP.
 In accordance with IRC provisions, all participants involved in the termination were fully vested in their accounts.